|Director : LEMONNIER François (email@example.com)|

 Vaccine potential of HLA-A0201- and HLA-B702-restricted epitopic peptides of viral or human tumor origin (P. Langlade-Demoyen, S. Cardinaud, P. Rohrlich)

 The vaccine potential of HIV 1, CMV and human tumor-derived epitopic peptides reported in the literature as efficiently presented by either HLA-A0201 or HLA-B0702 molecules have been compared using transgenic mice expressing HLA-A0201 molecules in the complete absence of H-2 class I molecules or the HLA-B0702 molecules in a H-2Kb, H-2Db double KO context.
 Following these studies, it was possible to establish a hierarchy in terms of immunogenicity of these peptides, to optimize the immunogenicity of those which were poorly immunogenic in their native configuration, to compare vaccine strategies and to demonstrate that a polyepitope construct could induce multiepitopic, long-lasting cytolytic responses in a single mouse.
-The studies currently performed aimed at the identification of new epitopic peptides in the viral proteins (TAT, REV, VPU, VPR) expressed in the early phase of the HIV 1 replication cycle.
+The studies currently performed have resulted in the identification of new epitopic peptides in the viral proteins (TAT, REV, VPU, VPR) expressed in the early phase of the HIV 1 replication cycle.
 These studies should result in the construction of a polyallelic (HLA-A02.01, HLA-B07.02) polyepitope construct of inter est for 60% of the individuals of the different human populations.

 Creation of new HLA-class I transgenic, H-2 class I KO and HLA class II transgenic, H-2 class II KO mice (A. Pajot, Y.C.
 Lone)